seancorfield/next-jdbc/doc/result-set-builders.md

 * `(with-row builder rs row)` -- given the result set so far and a new row, returns the updated result set (a `(conj! rs row)` call by default),
 * `(rs! builder rs)` -- completes the result set (a `(persistent! rs)` call by default).

+Only `execute!` expects this protocol to be implemented. `execute-one!` and `reducible!` do not call these functions.

 ## Result Set Builder Functions

 The `as-*` functions described above are all implemented in terms of these protocols.
 They are passed the `ResultSet` object and the options hash map (as passed into various `next.jdbc` functions).
 They return an implementation of the protocols that is then used to build rows and the result set.
 Note that the `ResultSet` passed in is _mutable_ and is advanced from row to row by the SQL execution function, so each time `->row` is called, the underlying `ResultSet` object points at each new row in turn.
-By contrast, `->rs` (which is only called by `execute-all!`) is invoked _before_ the `ResultSet` is advanced to the first row.
+By contrast, `->rs` (which is only called by `execute!`) is invoked _before_ the `ResultSet` is advanced to the first row.

 The options hash map for any `next.jdbc` function can contain a `:gen-fn` key and the value is used at the row/result set builder function.
 The tests for `next.jdbc.result-set` include a [record-based builder function](https://github.com/seancorfield/next-jdbc/blob/master/test/next/jdbc/result_set_test.clj#L148-L164) as an example of how you can extend this to satisfy your needs.

+The options hash map passed to the builder function will contain a `:next.jdbc/sql-string` key, whose value is the SQL string passed into the

 # ReadableColumn